 The on-demand migration engine is able to allocate the migration capacity that you need to migrate the volume of data of your choice in the time slot that you have allocated for your migration.

 Google and Office 365 can heavily throttle users, during migration.
 When you perform too many calls, the number of calls that can be performed each minute might be decreased, thus reducing the migration throughput.
 Cloudiway constantly attempts to work at the maximum capacity allowed and is able to achieve excellent throughput.

 When migrating from Google Drive, all of the following items can be migrated:

 Migrating from Google Drive a straightforward process.
 All data can be migrated without any changes to the source structure or permissions.
 Any users with permissions will need to be listed in a mapping table in order for their permissions to be migrated.

 This guide is aimed at experienced system administrators who are capable of connecting to remote systems and using a variety of administration tools.

-Although we provide support for our own products, we do not provide products such as PowerShell or server administration of Google.
+Although we provide support for our own products, we do not provide support for third party products such as PowerShell or server administration of Google.

 If you are concerned you might have any difficulty completing these steps, please consider a solution with our consulting team, contactable via email@example.com.
 This will ensure a fast, cost-effective and stress-free implementation.